TheOdinProject/curriculum/web_development_101/project_installations.md

 * Performance with Ubuntu won't be as sharp as a dual booting.

 #### Option 2 - Dual Booting
-You can install Ubuntu along side Windows on your machine by dual booting.
+You can install Ubuntu alongside Windows on your machine by dual booting.
 This essentially means when you boot up your computer you will be brought to a screen that will allow you to choose which operating system you want to use, either your Windows operating system or your new linux operating system.
 [Here](https://www.youtube.com/watch?v=hOz66FC0pWU) is a guide of how to set this up.

 **Pros**